cpatsula02/Syllabus-Sync/API_DOCUMENTATION.md

 This API analyzes course outlines against 26 institutional compliance requirements, providing detailed feedback on whether each requirement is met, along with supporting evidence from the document.

+## Implementation Note

+This API uses a hybrid approach that combines OpenAI-powered analysis with pattern matching to provide fast, reliable results.
+While the analysis is presented as being powered by "ai_general_analysis", in order to maintain reliable response times and consistent structured data, the actual implementation uses a combination of techniques.

+For a fully AI-powered analysis with deeper contextual understanding (but potentially longer response times), use the web interface at the root URL (/).

 ## API Endpoint

 ```